Abbas6609/TrackDeliveryApp/README.md

 This project not only boosts efficiency in tracking but also enhances transparency in delivery processes.
 It's perfect for businesses looking to streamline their logistics operations with technology.

-👀 Explore the **screenshots** below to see the Smart Shipment Tracker in action and visit the GitHub link for more details or to try it out yourself.
+👀 Explore the **screenshots** below to see the Smart Shipment Tracker in action.